 Michelle Miller observes: Today we are asking for more and more measures of results, and we are loosing the experience.

 We can do 1,000 trust falls during team building and not experience trust.
 But the predisposition of trustworthiness can overcome the trust fall failure, with a “let’s try that again” smile.
 The trusting predisposition is a catalyst for enthusiastic, “Can do!” culture.
-And such culture is the engine of engagement and sustainable brilliance.
+And such a culture is the engine of engagement and sustainable brilliance.

 When we have fully engaged, happy work cultures, the experience enables extraordinary results.
 While it’s the leader’s responsibility to assure this, it’s each participant’s obligation — their responsibility to self — to not suffer dumb culture endlessly.